madvay/android-analysis-tools/walkthrough.md

 ```

 Nothing ground breaking there.
 Let's make sure that MM.getStyle is the best
-bang for our back to tackle within our own codebase, and see the line numbers as well:
+bang for our buck to tackle within our own codebase, and see the line numbers as well:

 ```sh
 apat allocs top $AF --stackTrace=contains:inflate --groupBy=allocator \